TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 Before you start, make sure you have:

-• Game executable name (for God of War 2018, it's GoW.exe)
+â€¢ Game executable name (for God of War 2018, it's GoW.exe)

-• Memory pointers/offsets for each collectible or stat you want to track (e.g., ravens, chests, artifacts)
+â€¢ Memory pointers/offsets for each collectible or stat you want to track (e.g., ravens, chests, artifacts)

-• Route file data listing all the items/collectibles you want to track (see step 7 for details)
+â€¢ Route file data listing all the items/collectibles you want to track (see step 7 for details)

 [Tip] Use memory scanning tools like Cheat Engine to find memory addresses for collectibles.